 - (b) The methods and assumptions used by the Company to measure fair value are explained as follows: - i.
-When evaluating non-standardized and less complex financial instruments, such as debt instruments with no active market, interest rate swap contracts, foreign exchange contracts and options, the Company adopts evaluation techniques widely used by market participants.
-The parameters used in the evaluation models of such financial instruments are usually market observable information. - ii.
-The evaluation of derivative financial instruments is based on the evaluation model widely accepted by market users.
-Forward foreign exchange contracts are usually valued based on the current forward exchange rate. - D. For the years ended December 31, 2022 and 2021, there was no transfer between Level 1 and Level 2. - E. For the years ended December 31, 2022 and 2021, there was no transfer in and out from level 3. - F. Treasury segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
-Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, performing back-testing, updating inputs used to the valuation model and making any other necessary adjustments to the fair value.

-G. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:
+When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Company adopts valuation technique that is widely used by market participants.
+The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - ii.
+The valuation of derivative financial instruments is based on the valuation model widely accepted by market participants, such as present value techniques and option pricing models.
+Forward exchange contracts are usually valued based on the current forward exchange rate. - D. For the years ended December 31, 2023 and 2022, there was no transfer between Level 1 and Level 2. - E. For the years ended December 31, 2023 and 2022, there was no transfer in and out from level 3. - F. Treasury segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
+Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, performing back-testing, updating inputs used to the valuation model and making any other necessary adjustments to the fair value. - G. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement: